 While welding is proceeding, a relatively small volume of the adjacent plate material is heated to a very high temperature and attempts to expand in all directions.
-It is able to do this freely at right angles to the surface of the plate (i.e., "through the weld"), but when it attempts to expand "across the weld" or "along the weld", it meets considerable resistance, and to fulfil the desire for continued expansion, it has to deform plastically, that is, the metal adjacent to the weld is at a high temperature and hence rather soft, and, by expanding, pushes against the cooler, harder metal further away, and tends to bulge (or is "upset").
-When the weld area begins to cool, the "upset" metal attempts to contract as much as it expanded, but, because it has been "upset", it does not resume its former shape, and the contraction of the new shape exerts a strong pull on adjacent metal.
+It is able to do this freely at right angles to the surface of the plate (i.e., "through the weld", but when it attempts to expand "across the weld" or "along the weld", it meets considerable resistance, and to fulfil the desire for continued expansion, it has to deform plastically, that is, the metal adjacent to the weld is at a high temperature and hence rather soft, and, by expanding, pushes against the cooler, harder metal further away, and tends to bulge (or is "upset".
+When the weld area begins to cool, the "upset" metal attempts to contract as much as it expanded, but, because it has been "upset" it does not resume its former shape, and the contraction of the new shape exerts a strong pull on adjacent metal.
 Several things can then happen.

 The metal in the weld area is stretched (plastic deformation), the job may be pulled out of shape by the powerful contraction stresses (distortion), or the weld may crack, in any case, there will remain "locked-up" stresses in the job.
-Figures 6-20 and 6-21 illustrate how distortion is created.
+Figures 7-20 and 7-21 illustrate how distortion is created.

-Figure 6-20: Parent metal expansion
+Figure 7-21: Parent Metal Contraction

-Figure 6-21: Parent metal contraction
+Figure 7-20: Parent Metal Expansion

-6.19 Overcoming Distortion Effects
+Overcoming Distortion Effects

-There are several methods of minimising distortion effects.
+There are several methods of minimizing distortion effects.